 An emotionally isolated person may forget a recent conversation because they were not paying attention due to sadness or apathy.
 However, when prompted, they can often recall important information.
 Their memory is fundamentally intact, but their emotional state prevents them from being present and engaged.

-Behavioural and Emotional Changes
+Behavioural and Emotional Changes in Dementia vs Emotional Isolation

 Shifts in personality and mood are also key differentiators.
 These behavioural shifts can leave caregivers uncertain whether they are witnessing memory loss or loneliness.

-Social Engagement and Awareness
+Social Engagement Differences Between Dementia and Emotional Isolation

 How a person interacts with others offers further insight.
 Changes in social behaviour often reveal whether the root issue is emotional withdrawal or cognitive difficulty.